You Earned a Ticket!

 hero image

-We enjoy a safe water supply and healthy food in our stores and restaurants because the government regularly monitors their quality.
+We expect safe water from our taps and and healthy food in our stores and restaurants.
+We expect safe buildings and cars.
+We expect financial information to be true.
+Most of the time these expectations are met because the government regularly monitors for quality.
 If water or food is tainted, inspectors can command quick action and levy penalties.
-Inspections are a normal function of government.
+Inspections and audits are a normal function of government.

 There is no national school inspectorate in the United States.
-Evaluating schools is a responsibility awkwardly shared by the federal government and the states.
+Constitutionally, each state is responsible for providing education according to its own standards, a job further delegated to school districts.
 In California the responsibility is further complicated by the mixed roles of districts, counties, and accreditation authorities.

 Inputs or outcomes?
 Competing models of accountability